NOTE: This product has been discontinued.

 Glaringly absent are Netflix and Amazon Instant Video.
 For many, that will mean still having to use a Roku or other streamer (unless you side-load those apps; see the forums on how to do that - no promises on that working though).

-The Channel Master Stream+ offers the most integrated solution for viewing broadcast TV together with Internet-streamed TV from apps.
-The remote turns on your TV and controls its volume, so you almost never need to use your TV’s remote, and you forget that the Stream+ is a separate product.
+The Channel Master Stream+ offers an integrated solution for viewing broadcast TV together with Internet-streamed TV from apps.
+The remote turns on your TV and controls its volume, and also has voice search.

 If you need a whole-home recording solution for multiple TVs, I recommend Tablo.
 It requires a Roku box for each TV, but you only need one Tablo for all the TVs in your home.
 As an added bonus, it's wireless, so no need to string up an antenna cable to your TVs!

 I hope this article was helpful to you.
 Leave your questions or comments below! - Brian

 When you purchase through the affiliate links on this site, I receive compensation from the retailer or manufacturer at no extra cost to you.
 I personally test and/or research each product or service before endorsing it.
 As an Amazon Associate, I earn from qualifying purchases.
 This site is not owned by any retailer or manufacturer.